Chapter 2 : Muggles and Magic

 The only person I was really looking for was Mundungus.
 I had heard him briefly mention at the Order meeting about getting a shipload of them from Poland, and that he would need to get rid of them quickly.
 But I thought even he would have enough sense not to deal them in a place swarming with Muggles.
 Though Muggles obviously weren’t magical, they still put me on edge.

-Despite that, I usually enjoyed Muggle company, except for today that was.
+I usually enjoyed Muggle company though, except for today that was.
 Whenever I had to spend time with John Dawlish, I could never enjoy anything.
-Bloody Kingsley made him be my partner today.
+Bloody Kingsley made him be my partner.
 He thought it would help develop our working skills, when he knew we both detested each other.
 Dawlish claimed I was ‘loud’, ‘rude’ and ‘unprofessional’.
 Of course he had no evidence to back up those wild claims, so confrontations always ensued when we were together.

 Today, it was about how I shouldn’t be buying an ice cream despite the fact I was forced to stand in the baking heat.
 Instead, I should be looking for suspicious people.
 The strangest thing I had seen all day was some old granny giving the ducks a mouldy looking sandwich.
 I doubted that fitted Dawlish’s ‘suspicious’ criteria.